IS THE WRAPPER THE REALITY?

 I am homesick for a place I am not sure even exists.
 One where my heart is full.
 My body loved.
 And my soul understood.

-I love this quote and particularly the part that reads......"where my heart is full, my body loved, and my soul is understood."
+I love this quote from Melissa Cox, and particularly the part that reads......"where my heart is full, my body loved, and my soul is understood."
 I think this is the cry of every woman's heart.
 We long for a connection and a depth to our relationships.
 The sadness and pathos in this quote comes from that deep longing for one special person who will be our home.

 GARDENING AND OTHER DISASTERS